Consumer appetite for interactive in-car experience soars, but concerns over privacy, data security and user experience remain

-Automotive executives understand the strategic importance of voice assistants, with 72% saying they are a key enabler of the organization’s business and customer engagement strategy.
+Automotive executives understand the strategic importance of voice assistants, with 72% saying they are a key enabler of the organisation’s business and customer engagement strategy.
 However, the report highlights that they are currently out-of-tune with their customers about the capabilities of voice assistants.
 The vast majority, 81%, said that assistants “understand the consumer’s needs and preferences when making suggestions,” a view endorsed by only 59% of consumers.
-There was also a gulf between the proportion of executives (84%) and consumers (65%) who believe assistants keep improving based on a user’s personalized suggestions; and on the question of whether they take context into account when interacting (74% of executives compared to 59% of consumers).
+There was also a gulf between the proportion of executives (84%) and consumers (65%) who believe assistants keep improving based on a user’s personalised suggestions; and on the question of whether they take context into account when interacting (74% of executives compared to 59% of consumers).

 A copy of the report can be downloaded here.

 - Over 7,000 consumers using in-car voice assistants across France, Germany, India, Italy, Netherlands, Norway, Spain, Sweden, United Kingdom, and United States.